mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 [Live webpage](https://mat-shepherd.github.io/CI_PP2_BATTLESHIP_GAME/)

-This project is a JavaScript-based Battleship game based on the classic baord game of Battleship.
-This is a responsive two-page game site which aims to provide casual online gamers with a simple, fun, and and interactive gaming experienc.
+This project is a JavaScript-based Battleship game based on the classic board game of Battleship.
+This is a responsive two-page game site which aims to provide casual online gamers with a simple, fun, and and interactive gaming experience.

 ## Table of Contents